A MathPath counselor is first of all a typical camp counselor.

 Along with other experiences you may acquire in other summers or during term time (e.g., research, study abroad, a thesis), MathPath can help give you a very broad and attractive resume.

-Counselors arrive on the Friday before camp and depart on the Tuesday after the camp.
-Travel allowance, meals, and a single room in the dormitory are provided.
+Counselors are generally expected to arrive in the morning on the Friday two days before students arrive and depart on the Tuesday two days after students leave.
+Travel allowance (usually covering your full travel cost), meals, and a single room in the dormitory are provided.

 Copyright © 2001– MathPath